Where to go in Canada

 Canada's four major cities each have their own character.
 Montréal has delightful eighteenth century enclave and a lively music scene; Québec City is distinctly European; Toronto is ethnically and culturally diverse whilst Vancouver is perfectly positioned to enjoy both mountain and coastal pursuits in the same day.
 The main draw, though, is the wilderness.
 Home to wild, pristine landscapes, this is the land of the grizzly, black and polar bear as well as moose, wolf, arctic fox, lynx, beaver, caribou and seal.

 List of regions

-The luxurious Rocky Mountaineer ventures where many can't – deep into the Rockies, along mountain ridges, over waterfalls and alongside looming mountains.
-This is what places it among the world's top train journeys, and it's all experienced with Michelin-star chefs and glass domed carriages.
+Rocky Mountaineer ventures deep into the Canadian Rockies, crossing rushing rivers, past waterfalls and alongside snow-dusted mountains.
+This is what places it among the world's top train journeys, and it's all experienced with gourmet food and glass-domed carriages.

 Located in the west of Canada on the Pacific Ocean, British Columbia is home to many islands, a stretching coastline and numerous rivers that offer superb fishing.
 The mild weather makes travelling here pleasant while there's a huge amount of excellent national parks to enjoy.

 A spectacular part of The Rocky Mountains lies in Alberta and can be explored by train.
 Visit the mountainous wilderness and spot grizzly bear, elk, moose and caribou in Banff or Jasper National Parks.
 Complete your holiday with a tour of Calgary bringing you back to modern city life.

 As with the rest of Canada, everything in Ontario is on a grand scale.
 Its cities are all Gothic-revival architecture and pretty tree-lined canals; launchpads for the adventures that lie beyond.
 There's provincial parks of forests and trails, the Great Lakes and headline-grabbing Niagara Falls.